Incorporating Interventional Independence Improves Robustness against Interventional Distribution Shift: Discussion

-\textbf{Observations:} The predictive performances on the test sets are reported in \Cref{tab:5var-causal-graph-results}.
-We observe that \ourmethod{} significantly improves over the baseline with sufficient interventional data, $\beta > 0.1$.
-When the proportion of interventional data $\beta \leq 0.1$, \ourmethod{} is comparable with the baseline, suggesting that the benefits of enforcing independence between interventional features extend to larger causal graphs with multiple intervention targets.
+\textbf{Observations}: The predictive test accuracies in \Cref{tab:5var-causal-graph-results} show that \ourmethod{} significantly improves over the baseline with sufficient interventional training data~($\beta > 0.1$) for all intervention targets.
+When $\beta \leq 0.1$, \ourmethod{} is comparable with the baseline.
+Our results demonstrate that the benefits of enforcing independence between interventional features extend to larger causal graphs with multiple intervention targets.